-SimpleImputer class provides basic strategies for imputing, or representing, missing values.
+SimpleImputer class provides basic strategies for imputing, or representing missing values.

 from sklearn.impute import SimpleImputer

 Next, you’re going to want to specify which missing values to replace.
-We will be replacing those missing values with the mean of that row of the dataset, which we can do by setting the strategy variable equal to mean.
+We will be replacing those missing values with the mean of that row of the dataset, which we can do by setting the strategy variable equal to the mean.

 imputer = SimpleImputer(missing_values=np.nan, strategy='mean')

-The imputer fills missing values with some statistics (e.g. mean, median, …) of the data.
+The imputer fills missing values with some statistics (e.g., mean, median) of the data.
 To avoid data leakage during cross-validation, it computes the statistic on the train data during the fit and then stores it.
 It then uses that data on the test portion, done during the transform.

 imputer.fit(X[:, 1:3]) #looks @ rows and columns X[:, 1:3] = imputer.transform(X[:, 1:3])

 Feature scaling is a data preprocessing technique used to normalize our set of data values.
 The reason we use feature scaling is that some sets of data might be overtaken by others in such a way that the machine learning model disregards the overtaken data.
-The sets of data in this case represent separate features.
+The sets of data, in this case, represent separate features.

-The next bit of code we’ll be using will scale our data features using a Python function called standardization, which operates by subtracting each value of the feature by the mean of all the values of that feature, and then dividing that difference by the standard deviation of the feature.
+The next bit of code we’ll be using will scale our data features using a Python function called standardization.
+The function operates by subtracting each value of the feature by the mean of all the values of that feature, and then dividing that difference by the standard deviation of the feature.
 Doing this will allow all the values to be within three numbers, or values, of each other.
 Standardization is a commonly used data preprocessing technique.
-Another feature scaling function we could have used is normalization, which works by subtracting each feature value by the minimum, and then divides that by the difference of the maximum and minimum.
+Another feature scaling function we could have used is normalization, which works by subtracting each feature value by the minimum and then dividing that by the difference of the maximum and minimum.
 Normalization puts all values between 0 and 1.
 However, normalization is a recommended data preprocessing technique when most of your features exhibit a normal distribution – which may not always be the case.
 Since standardization would work for both cases, we’ll be using it here.

 from sklearn.preprocessing import StandardScaler sc = StandardScaler() #sc = standard scaler variable x_train = sc.fit_transform(x_train)#only apply feature scaling to numerical values x_test = sc.transform(x_test)